HuzefaUsama25/motivation/README.md

 ## Setup

-- run main.py
+- run `python main.py`
-- or run windows binary!
+- or run windows binary (Motivation.exe)
-- create a shortcut of binary(exe) and place in Startup Folder
+- create a shortcut of binary (Motivation.exe) and place in Startup Folder to start at startup!